Skip to main content

 Getting started

-What this does is create a directory named my-app that contains the boilerplate React code that's generated by Create React App.
-If you open up my-app, you'll see the following:
+This creates a directory named vite-project (or whichever name you chose) containing the boilerplate React code that's generated by Vite.
+If you open up vite-project in VS Code via the command code vite-project, you'll see the following:

 That's a lot to take in!
 We'll explain exactly what each of these files and folders represents in a typical React project soon, but first we'll dive into basic React principles and aim to move towards the bigger picture as we explain how React works.